Setting Up Metadata

 - 2 DateTime metadata fields

-- 21 other metadata fields of any type
+- 21 additional metadata fields of any type

 How to Index a Metadata Field